 The aim of our school curricula, from Key Stage 3 beginning in Year 7 to the International Baccalaureate Diploma Programme studied by our Sixth Form students, is to spark an enthusiasm for learning both inside and outside of the classroom.
 Our PSHCE programme, 'Power' Days, Assemblies and the quality of the relationships between staff and students contribute towards a shared ethos and belief in democracy, equality before the law, tolerance, conflict resolution through discussion and democracy, and an inclusive view of community.
 We facilitate our students to embrace religious tolerance, to reject bullying and violence, to pursue excellence in both academic and non-academic interests, and to strive for a sense of achievement which stays with them as they move into adulthood.

 Bexley Grammar School aims to promote students' spiritual, moral, social, and cultural development, with special emphasis on promoting equality, diversity and eradicating prejudicial incidents for pupils and staff.
 Our school is committed to not only eliminating discrimination but also increasing understanding and appreciation for diversity.
-We are working closely with the charity 'Educate and Celebrate' (click here for further information) to commit further to respecting diversity and promoting inclusion.

 We recognise that the education of young people is a partnership between school, the students themselves, parents, governors, the Local Education Authority and the community; close contact between the partners - especially between home and school - is welcomed and encouraged.
 Collaboration is the key to sharing best practice and generating new ideas to improve our provision.
 To that end, we are an active member of the Penhill Academies Trust (PAT), a collaboration between five local schools.